This post includes affiliate links.

 The studio is actually much brighter than the picture shows because I need to use my cell phone to take this picture.
 I also have 2 soft boxes, one on the left and one on the right side.

 Furthermore, I bought these small lights that were also part of a kit.
 You can find the kit HERE.
 I do have to say that I do not use the lightbox anymore that came with it, as I created the studio you see in this picture after getting the lightbox kit.
-I do not use this setup anymore very much.
+I do not use this setup much lately.
 But it works ideal for small items such as jewelry, etc.

 Next, I realized I needed even more light and a backdrop, so I got this kit HERE.
 I do not use the umbrellas as you can tell because I wanted more light rather than dim and spread light.